text21/SafeCall/README.md

 **Use case**: Executes a batch of functions safely, returns all results.
 **Best for**: Running multiple tasks (e.g. setup, cleanup) with error isolation.

+Details: Each entry in `results` is a packed-result table (use `table.unpack(results[i], 1, results[i].n)` to retrieve the full return tuple for that function).
+This preserves multiple return values per function in the batch.

 ## Example

 ```